cyanching/cyanching.github.io/_pages/about.md

 Future
 ------

-2025-?
+2027-?

-I intend to pursue a postdoctoral position and eventually a professorship in fundamental scientific research after my PhD graduation.
-I am interested in continuing in the field of cryo-electron microscopy/tomography.
-I am also keen on exploring alternative computational projects in protein sciences (e.g., protein structure, function, and interaction simulation/prediction, and protein design), abiogenesis, molecular paleontology/evolution, and image/signal processing (for applications in neuroscience, geoscience, astronomy and/or others).
-I am not actively seeking industrial positions, but I would be glad to be a part of promising academic startups and companies that make positive environmental impacts.
+I intend to pursue, ideally, an assistant professorship or another postdoctoral position following the completion of my first postdoctoral contract.
+I plan to continue working in the field of image processing, or more broadly, computational imaging, with applications to treating and interpreting scientific images.
+I am currently invested in the following relevant aspects: deep learning architectures for limited training data, physics-informed image reconstruction methods, and explainable methods.
+I am not actively seeking industrial positions, but I would be glad to support NGOs, think tanks, startups and companies that make positive environmental and social impacts.

 Hobbies
 ------

 As a child, I practised gymnastics, learnt to play the piano, won awards in art and creative writing competitions.
-I also published writing pieces and obtained an official line art skill qualification.
 As a teen, my interests completely shifted to sciences.
 Instead, I won awards in Olympiad maths, innovative physics, and academic debate competitions.

 Nowadays, since my work happens to be my major hobby, I am taking it easy.
-I enjoy going around on my goofy kickscooter, taking care of my pet lizard and his live food, struggling to play the majestic [otamatone](https://www.youtube.com/watch?v=_I7nCZVky40) well (one day), doing [amateur landscape photography](https://www.instagram.com/cyansingjikching/?hl=en) when I travel and/or hike, going urban exploring, bouldering, and playing [DnD or games alike](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) with friends, I dungeon master.
+I enjoy going around on my kickscooter, taking care of my pet lizard and his live food, struggling to play the majestic [otamatone](https://www.youtube.com/watch?v=_I7nCZVky40) well (one day), doing [amateur landscape photography](https://www.instagram.com/cyansingjikching/?hl=en) when I travel and/or hike, going urban exploring, bouldering, and playing [DnD or games alike](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) with friends, I dungeon master.

 Contact
 ------